ReLEx SMILE surgery for myopia and astigmatism correction

 Femto-LASIK vs ReLEx SMILE

 ReLEx has changed the way surgeons do refractive surgery, on the grounds of its significant advantages in the patient’s comfort.
-Because there is no need to pass from one machine to another, there is no need to change the patients position.
-This means that the procedure only takes a few minutes.
+Because the whole procedure can be done without the need for patient to move from his/her operation bed, it reduces procedure time down to only a few minutes.

-A flap with a thickness of roughly 120 micrometer is cut in the cornea before the laser correction itself.
+corneal flap with a thickness of roughly 120 micrometer is created before the laser correction.
 Once the flap has been folded back, an excimer laser is used to ablate the exposed corneal tissue.

 SMILE Advantages vs Femto-LASIK

-- SMILE is a flawless procedure.
-Because there is no flap, there are no risk of flap-related complications, like flap dislocation, flap striae, lost flap etc.
+- Because there is no flap created in SMILE, there are no risk of flap-related complications, like flap dislocation, flap striae, lost flap etc.

 - There is less corneal nerve transaction during the surgery, hence there is less risk of dry eyes.